ahmadrzq/Ourent/README.md

 3. Run the development server using `npm run dev`.
 4. Open your browser and go to `http://localhost:5173/` to see the website.

+## Website Overview

+This website is hosted on Netlify and can be accessed via the following link: [https://loquacious-daifuku-29520b.netlify.app/](https://loquacious-daifuku-29520b.netlify.app/).

 ## Folder Structure

 The main files and directories in this project are: